QZLin/RightClickMenuTypePassword/readme.md

-# AutoTypeSingle
+# RightClickMenuTypePassword

-> A keepass plugin that provides the function of auto type specified fields
+> A keepass plugin that add type password function to Right-Click-Menu

 ## Usage

-If the plugin is installed correctly, you can find an option in the right-click menu.
+If the plugin is installed correctly, you can find an option at the right-click-menu.